mootoday/www-mootoday-com/src/content/blog/sapper-google-cloud-run-continuous-deployment-a-boilerplate-template/index.md

 ### I'm writing a book, Cloud Native Web Development

-If you want to learn how to develop modern, cloud-native web applications end-to-end, please sign up for updates at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles) or follow me on Twitter [@mikenikles](https://twitter.com/mikenikles).
+If you want to learn how to develop modern, cloud-native web applications end-to-end, please sign up for updates at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles) or follow me on X [@mootoday](https://x.com/mootoday).
 I am currently writing a book with detailed instructions.

 👋